IAAA-Lab/gdtc-test-data/README.md

 # gdtc-test-data
-Some datasets used on the automatic tests of gdtc
+This repository contains some datasets used in the automatic tests of [gdtc](https://github.com/IAAA-Lab/gdtc).
+The only purpose of this repository is making it easier to have repeatable tests for that project.